-64 Negative results can be considered confirmed if the recovery and LCL measurement for the batch are acceptable (paragraphs 58 and 39).
+69 Negative results (residues below the reporting limit) can be considered confirmed if the recovery and LCL measurement for the batch are acceptable (paragraphs 63 and 37).
 Negative results for represented analytes are supported only indirectly by the recovery and LCL data for representative analytes and must be interpreted with caution.

-65 Positive results require additional confirmation to that given in paragraph 64.
-In addition to the general requirements of paragraphs 66-72, confirmation of positive results for represented analytes (i.e. those with no concurrent calibration and recovery) must be supported by the appropriate concurrent calibration and recovery determinations.
-Additional confirmation requirements for all positive results, especially for those close to LODs, must be decided on a case-by-case basis.
+70 Positive results (residues at or above the reporting limit) require additional confirmation to that given in paragraph 69.
+In addition to the general requirements of paragraphs 71-77, confirmation of positive results for represented analytes (i.e. those with no concurrent calibration and recovery) must be supported by the appropriate concurrent calibration and recovery determinations.
+Additional confirmation requirements for all positive results, especially for those close to LOQs, must be decided on a case-by-case basis.
 However, where reasonable doubt remains, further confirmation must be sought.

-66 Potentially violative residues must be identified by the least equivocal technique, or combination of techniques, available and must be quantitatively confirmed by analysis of at least one additional test portion.
-Different combinations of extraction, clean-up, derivatisation, separation, and detection techniques may also be used to support confirmation.
+71 Potentially violative residues must be identified by the least equivocal technique, or combination of techniques, available and must be quantitatively confirmed by analysis of at least one additional test portion.
+Different combinations of clean-up, derivatisation, separation, and detection techniques may also be used to support confirmation.

-67 If detectors of limited specificity are employed, GC or LC with a second chromatographic column of different polarity provides only limited confirmatory evidence.
+72 If detectors of limited specificity are employed, GC or LC with a second chromatographic column of different polarity provides only limited confirmatory evidence.
 Limitations in the quality of the confirmation provided should be acknowledged in the reporting of results.
 Such limitations may be acceptable for frequent residues, especially if some results are also confirmed by a more specific technique, but the general use of a more specific technique is advisable.